cOpEtriNe/LuckyBlocksGUI/README.md

 * Fixed Panic Bot not working
 * Fixed the buttons in visuals tab taking up to much room
 * Made the hitbox extender bigger
+* Fixed the menu closing in the WRONG PLACE AGAIN

 that is all for this update.